Manulea complana: Technical description and variation

 The wingspan is 28–35 mm.
 It is very like Eilema morosinum (Herrich-Schäffer, [1847]) but the forewing not so elongate, and the angles not so accentuated, the costal streak broader and brighter yellow, the hindwing duller, not so transparent; the apex of the abdomen brighter yellow.
 On the underside the disc is very blackish iron grey, and contrasts vividly with the orange-yellow costa and the broad pale yellow marginal area.
 Hindwing beneath pale yellow, the costa deeper yellow; below costa a grey streak from the base.

 Biology

 The moth flies from June to August depending on the location.

 Larva blackish dorsally, with narrow lighter lines; subdorsal lines composed of small reddish yellow and white spots; lateral line interrupted, reddish yellow.
-The larvae feed on lichen and mosses, but also leaves of low growing plants on occasion.
+The larvae feed on lichens such as Parmelia, and also dry and tender leaves.